ESTABLISHING CAPACITY FOR PATHOGEN GENOMICS WORKSHOP

 John Tembo, HerpeZ, Zambia

-Jonathan Emmanuel Chukwuemeka, Institute of Human Virology, Nigeria
+Jonathan Emmanuel Chukwuemeka, Institute of Human Virology,

 Kareemah Suleiman, Institute of Human Virology, Nigeria